 There’s just no good reason to use paper towels.

 We’ve heard the argument that paper towels are more hygienic for drying your hands, but that’s flat out not true.
 According to a 2000 study by the Mayo Clinic, paper towels are no more effective at removing bacteria after handwashing than cloth towels, forced air, or plain ol’ air drying.

 We know that this isn’t the easiest transition.
-It was especially difficult for John, since he frequently used paper towels to blow his nose after dousing all of his meals with Dave’s Ultimate Insanity Sauce.
+It was especially difficult for John, since he frequently used paper towels to blow his nose after dousing all of his meals with hot sauce.
 But even if you don’t fully shift away from paper towels, thinking consciously about using cloth or Unpaper Towels at least some of the time will go a long way towards cutting down on waste.

 We haven’t bought paper towels in over six months.
 We’ve saved some money.
 We’re generating far less waste.
 And we don’t miss paper towels one bit.

 7. Replace Tampons and Pads with Menstrual Cups (and Thinx)